smnorris/fwapg/docs/04_functions.md

 ### Description

 Snaps a point to the stream network.
-Provided a point (as either a BC Albers point geometry or (`x, y, srid`), return a table containing the point geometry of the closest point on the FWA stream network to the given point, plus additional attributes from the matched stream:
+Provided a point (as either a BC Albers point geometry or (`x, y, srid`), return a table containing the point geometry/geometries of the closest point(s) on the FWA stream network to the given point, plus additional attributes from the matched stream(s).

 | field                     | type                  | description                                 |
 | :-------------------------| --------------------- |-------------------------------------------- |